Old Wooden Windows

 - Old windows are usually made from “old growth wood” which is a type of lumber that came from the massive virgin forests that once covered North America, these days old growth wood is very rare and hard to come by

-- Windows from long ago were usually made from older and larger trees whose grains were much tighter therefore would result in more durable, long lasting wood
+- Windows from long ago were usually made from older and larger trees whose grains were much tighter, and therefore would result in more durable, long-lasting wood

 - The quality of older windows are more resilient and far more superior than the materials that new windows of today are manufactured from

 - Not only is the wood from old windows valuable, but the glass of which the panes are made from can be just as unique; these are often hand blown or float glass which was typical for windows back then

 - If your old window is still in good to fair condition, restoring them can be the more cost-effective option